 Blake shrugged his backpack up on his shoulders.
 There were a lot of girls at the college that often fussed over him- except the girl that he wanted to pay attention to him.

-And that girl was Winter Vandelann.
+And that girl just happened to be the infamous Winter Vandelann.